ajelenak/ndl/docs/_docs/syntax.md

 Each group can have zero or more attributes, dimension coordinates, or ndarrays.
 Similar to group path names, every dimension coordinate and ndarray in a group has a path name which is constructed using the group's path name and the dimcoord/ndarray name delimited by the `/` character.
 In the above example, the dimension coordinate path names are: `/d1` and `/group1/d2`; the ndarray path names are `/n` and `/group2/subgroup1/nd`.

 The `/group2/subgroup1/nd` ndarray's shape is described using dimension coordinates: `/group1/d2` and `/d1`.
 This means that the ndarray is two-dimensional with the extent [`null`, 150].
 Also, this association signals that the indices of the ndarray's first dimension are mapped to the `/group1/d2`'s values, and the indices of the ndarray's second dimension are mapped to the `/d1` values.

+## Storage Directives

+These directives provide specific storage details of dimension coordinate, ndarray, or attribute values.
+They are optional because support vary among different file formats.
+There are no default values for any directive when not given.
+All directives are located in a nested map of the `storage` key.

+Currently supported directives are explained below.

+**`shape`**: Only allowed for ndarrays.
+A list specifies the actual extent of stored values.
+Number of its elements must equal ndarray's rank, with each element's value lesser or equal to ndarray's corresponding dimension size.

+**`size`**: Only allowed for dimension coordinates.
+The actual size (number) of stored values.

+**`chunk`**: Some file formats support storing ndarray values in a number of _chunks_ (byte streams).
+They are also called _tiles_.
+Chunk size is defined with a list of the same size as ndarray's rank where each value declares the number of ndarray elements along the corresponding dimension.

+**`filter`**: Describes data processing pipeline as a list where each element is one process.
+The processes apply sequentially to outbound (write) data and in reverse (backward) order to inbound (read) data.

+**`endian`**: Byte layout order for numbers.
+Two valid values: `little`, `big`.

+**`charset`**: String character set.

+**`fillvalue`**: The default value of ndarray or dimension coordinate elements in absence of actual data.